the craft of acting

 the way of the pros

 Lee Strasberg.
 Stella Adler.
-Uta Hagen, Larry Moss.
-The actors who trained with them – Brando, Hoffman, Denzel, Merill, Viola, Danie Day, Chalamet, Michael B, Zendaya, Leonardo, Hanks, Joddy — didn't become legends by following a formula.
+Uta Hagen.
+Larry Moss.
+The actors who trained with them – Brando, Hoffman, Denzel, Meryl, Viola, Daniel Day, Chalamet, Michael B, Zendaya, Leonardo, Hanks, Jodie — didn't become legends by following a formula.
 They became legends by developing a process so personal, so specific, so internalized that it stopped looking like technique at all.

 It's not about the lines,